FlamingLeo/color.c/README.md

 The repository provides a simple shell script for Linux which builds the program and installs (copies) it to `/usr/local/bin`.
 You may provide an optional `name` argument to install the binary under a different name, to prevent clashing with another program (the name is pretty basic, after all).

-Alternatively, you can just build the executable in the root directory of the repository using `make`.Unit tests are available using `make test`.
+Alternatively, you can just build the executable in the root directory of the repository using `make`.
+Unit tests are available using `make test`.

 ## License (?)
 [Do whatever you want](https://en.wikipedia.org/wiki/WTFPL), I don't know, I'm not good at this legal stuff anyway.